KaisenAmin/c_std/map/README.md

 ## Usage
 Include the `map.h` header file in your C program to use the map functionality.
 The `map.c` file contains the implementation and should be compiled with your program.

+## Function Explanations

+- `map_create`: Initializes a new map with the provided comparison and deallocation functions.
+- `map_deallocate`: Frees all memory associated with the map.
+- `map_begin`: Returns an iterator to the first element of the map.
+- `map_end`: Returns an iterator to the end of the map (after the last element).
+- `map_rbegin`: Returns a reverse iterator to the last element of the map.
+- `map_rend`: Returns a reverse iterator to the position before the first element of the map.
+- `map_cbegin`: Returns a constant iterator to the first element of the map.
+- `map_cend`: Returns a constant iterator to the end of the map.
+- `map_crbegin`: Returns a constant reverse iterator to the last element of the map.
+- `map_crend`: Returns a constant reverse iterator to the position before the first element of the map.
+- `map_empty`: Checks if the map is empty.
+- `map_size`: Returns the number of elements in the map.
+- `map_max_size`: Returns the maximum possible number of elements in the map.
+- `map_at`: Accesses the value associated with a key in the map.
+- `map_insert`: Inserts a key-value pair into the map.
+- `map_erase`: Removes the element with the specified key from the map.
+- `map_swap`: Exchanges the contents of two maps.
+- `map_clear`: Removes all elements from the map.
+- `map_emplace`: Inserts a new element into the map if the key does not exist.
+- `map_emplace_hint`: Inserts a new element into the map with a hint on the position.
+- `map_key_comp`: Returns the comparison function used by the map.
+- `map_find`: Finds an element with a specific key.
+- `map_count`: Returns the number of elements matching a specific key.
+- `map_lower_bound`: Returns an iterator to the first element not less than a given key.
+- `map_upper_bound`: Returns an iterator to the first element greater than a given key.
+- `map_equal_range`: Returns a range of elements matching a specific key.
+- `map_node_get_key`: Retrieves the key of a map node.
+- `map_node_get_value`: Retrieves the value of a map node.
+- `map_iterator_increment`: Advances the iterator to the next element.
+- `map_iterator_decrement`: Moves the iterator to the previous element.
+- `map_print`: Prints all elements of the map using provided print functions.
+- `map_copy`: Creates a copy of the given map.

+---

 ## Example 1 : insert and get value by Key
 ```c